Ginseng

 This fact sheet provides basic information about the herb Asian ginseng—common names, uses, potential side effects, and resources for more information.
 Asian ginseng is native to China and Korea and has been used in various systems of medicine for many centuries.
 Asian ginseng is one of several types of true ginseng (another is American ginseng, Panax quinquefolius).

-eleuthero (Eleutherococcus senticosus) is not a true ginseng.
+An herb called Siberian ginseng or eleuthero (Eleutherococcus senticosus) is not a true ginseng.

 Common Names—Asian ginseng, ginseng, Chinese ginseng, Korean ginseng, Asiatic ginseng